 Being a parent is one of the most challenging roles you will ever face.
 It is also one of the most significant.
 Are you interested in inviting Family Building Blocks to partner with your family?
 We would love to hear from you.

-After learning about your family and what you are looking for, Michelle will connect you with the program that will best fit your needs: Relief Nursery, Healthy Families, or Early Head Start.
+After learning about your family and what you are looking for, Intake Coordinators Michelle and Jose will connect you with the program that will best fit your needs: Relief Nursery, Healthy Families, or Early Head Start.